foliant-docs/foliantcontrib.apireferences/README.md

 ## What is it for?

-Say, you have API documentation hosted at the url http://example.com/api-docs
+Say, you have API or DB documentation hosted at the url http://example.com/api-docs

 It may be a [Swagger UI](https://swagger.io/tools/swagger-ui/) website or just some static one-page site (like [Slate](https://github.com/slatedocs/slate)).